 Gene Castagnetti (1993)

 After 28 years in the Marine Corps, Mr. Castagnetti was appointed director of the National Memorial Cemetery of the Pacific (Punchbowl) in 1990.
 Mr. Castagnetti supported the efforts of the Club to share the 100th veterans’ experience with visitors to Punchbowl through the creation of a weekly docent program.
 He arranged for special headstones for the 100th and 442nd veterans that show their specific military unit, rather than just the branch of military service.
-Mr. Castagnetti’s support has been critical for the success of the annual memorial services.
+Mr. Castagnetti’s support has been critical to the success of the annual memorial services.
+The veterans were deeply appreciative when he arranged for American flags to be placed along the road to the cemetery for the memorial service in 1992 which commemorated the 50th anniversary of the first 100th soldier who was killed in combat.

 Richard Halloran (1998)